Value-added tax (VAT)

 According to the general rule, excess VAT charged or chargeable to customers over VAT paid to vendors or customs authorities (Servicio Nacional Integrado de Administración, Aduanera y Tributaria or SENIAT), including the correspondent payment, must be remitted to SENIAT within the first 15 days of the following month.

 As of 1 September 2018, the VAT monthly taxable period has been temporarily modified to a weekly basis for purposes of filing the final return and calculating the tax due for special taxpayers engaged in activities other than the exploitation of mines, hydrocarbons, and connected activities and do not derive royalty income from such exploitations.
 The advance VAT payment is based on the tax declared the prior week divided by the working days of the week.
+As of September 2020, the calendar was modified from a weekly to a bi-weekly basis.

 As a general rule, the importation of goods into Venezuela is subject to customs duties.
 These duties are generally levied on the cost, insurance, and freight (CIF) value of the product being imported, excluding VAT.